 There would be minimal noise emissions from the pumping stations and WWTP since most of the process equipment would be housed indoors.
 For pumping stations that require a standby generator, the generator would be housed in a noise attenuating enclosure, designed to reduce noise output to the regulated limits.

-An energy efficiency criterion was included in the detailed evaluation of the collection system, forcemain, and treatment technologies.
+Energy efficiency criteria were included in the detailed evaluation of the collection system, forcemain, and treatment technologies.
 Alternatives that had lower energy requirements scored higher for this criterion and recommendations have been included to minimise energy use.